tree plantings

 and animal husbandry to preserve the rich traditional knowledge of the land.

-The 11th phase of planting has started in the Chushul area – right on the Tibetan border.
+Mahamaya e.V. supports the 11th phase of planting in the Chushul area –

 In June 2022, 150,000 poplar, willow and apricot seedlings were planted in Chushul, Ladakh, in the highest settlement area on earth.
 The Nepalhilfe Aachen and the Mahayama Drikung Förderkreis e.V. provided financial support for the absolutely necessary irrigation of the seedlings.
 These trees are not wood suppliers!
 They are vital to the residents, intended to stabilize the soil, provide nourishing fruit, provide shelter for goats and yaks, and enable the cultivation of vegetables.
 The nomads take part in the arduous planting campaign with great humility.
 Hundreds of thousands of trees have been successfully planted in this way in recent years.